hcp4715/dockerHDDM_Guide/README.md

 ## How to use this guide

-First, this guide included a primer paper and code (in `jupyter notebook`, i.e., `./tutorial/dockerDDM_tutorial.ipynb`).
+First, this guide included a primer paper (see our preprint: https://psyarxiv.com/6uzga/) and code (in `jupyter notebook`, i.e., `./tutorial/dockerHDDM_tutorial.ipynb` in this repo).

 Second, all scripts and code were packaged into a docker image.
 You need to pull the docker image from docker hub.
 To do so, first install docker and test it.
 There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.
 Then, pull the docker image from docker hub: